Gowtham-77/captcha/README.md

 # captcha
-This is about how develop a captcha field.
+This is about how to develop a captcha field by using PHP.